SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * Everyone meets on Friday for 30 minutes to discuss a fun question

 * **Rotating Daily Scrum**
-  * Each week 1 person from each office is paired up to do a Daily Scrum with each other
+  * Each week, 1 person from each office is paired up to do a Daily Scrum with others

 * **Virtual coffee events**
   * People from different offices are paired up to have virtual coffee